 Outside the classroom, Rollins College students know how to kick back, relax and have fun.
 The campus abounds with inviting outside community spaces replete with gorgeous foliage and fountains.
 There are two pools – a lap pool and a lounge pool – and a waterfront on Lake Virginia.
 Abutting the waterfront and lap pool is the campus center which houses the main dining hall and a gleaming new eatery and pub, Dave’s Boathouse.
 Approximately 43% of Rollins students are members of a fraternity or sorority; so Greek life is a strong presence on campus.
-Over 100 clubs are available to students.
+Rollins College has over 100 student clubs.

 Rollins’ varsity athletes compete in the D2 Sunshine State Conference which includes ten other colleges and universities in Florida.
 One exception is its top-ranked Division 1 water ski team.
 One varsity tennis player who I spoke with said “academics come first above athletics at Rollins,” and found she was “very able to balance the two.”